cds-snc/digital-canada-ca/content/en/work-with-us/positions/partnerships-advisor.md

 description: >-
   If you’re ready to work as part of a small team, help CDS build a broader community, and deliver the greatest public value through our partnerships, this is the role for you.
-archived: true
+archived: false
 leverId: 3c266582-2e1b-4ad2-ac93-7f7216435120
 translationKey: partnerships-advisor
 ---